axibase/axibase-collector-docs/jobs/docker/volume-size.md

 **Metric Name** | **Description**
 ---|---
 `docker.fs.size.rw` | The total size of all the files in the container, in bytes.
 The entire filesystem of the container exported in tarball form is about this size.
 `docker.fs.size.rootfs` | The size of the files which have been created or changed, if you compare the container to the base image.
-Just after creation, this number should be zero; as you modify (or create) files, this number increases.
+Just after creation, this number must be zero; as you modify (or create) files, this number increases.
 `docker.fs.total.size.rw` | The total size of all the files for all containers, in bytes. Σ `docker.fs.size.rw` for all containers.
 `docker.fs.total.size.rootfs` | The size of the files created or changed for all containers. Σ `docker.fs.size.rootfs` for all containers.
 `docker.fs.running.size.rw` | The total size of all the files for all running containers, in bytes. Σ `docker.fs.size.rw` for running containers.